BILL ANALYSIS

 Financial Stability Oversight Council Improvement Act of 2025

-HR3682 (Financial Stability Oversight Council Improvement Act of 2025) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects $BRK-A, $BRK-B, PayPal ($PYPL) and $COIN and 3 other tickers.
-The primary sectors impacted are Finance.
+HR3682 (Financial Stability Oversight Council Improvement Act of 2025) has been assessed with a bullish outlook for investors.
+This legislation directly affects $BRK-B, Mastercard ($MA), PayPal ($PYPL) and Visa ($V).
+The primary sectors impacted are Finance, Technology and Consumer.
 View the full bill text on Congress.gov.

 Market Sentiment